kolenaIO/kolena/docs/automations/extract-bounding-box-metadata.md

 ### Object Type Count

 **Object type count** counts the number of labels in a list of bounding boxes.
-You can use this count to see bow your models perform when classifying a few or many different objects in a scene.
+You can use this count to see how your models perform when classifying a few or many different objects in a scene.

 ### Combined Area Ratio